anynines/homework/kubernetes/README.md

 ## 1. Containerize the go app [completed]

-For the ease of accessibility , I stored all the environment variables in [`var.env`](./docker/var.env) file The Dockerfilie uses two stage build but on top of the build `postgres:latest` image is also used in the to construct a docker container
+For the ease of accessibility , I stored all the environment variables in [`var.env`](./docker/var.env) file.
+The [`Dockerfile`](./docker/Dockerfile) uses two-stage build, but on top of the build `postgres:latest` image is also used to construct a docker container(to connect to) in the [`docker-compose.yml`](./docker/docker-compose.yml) file.
+Since `apline:latest` didn't already have a running postgres server to connect to.

 ### 1.1.
 Clone the Repository